 There is no strict rule that defines how many items you are allowed to have when becoming a minimalist.
 This lifestyle can be implemented in many different ways.
-Everyone has different needs and want to have different things in life.
+Everyone has different needs and wants to have different things in life.
 What is pure luxury for one person, is essential for another.

 These needs also change over a lifetime.
 For instance, I was totally happy with hostel dorm rooms when I was traveling ten years ago and thought private rooms are an unnecessary expense.
 Today, I need private rooms to have a quiet working environment and get more rest to be able to work.

 Not everyone can live and be happy with a minimalist lifestyle.
-But in my opinion the concept is not so much about what you possess or in what parts of your life you want to live minimalistic.
+But in my opinion, the concept is not so much about what you possess or in what parts of your life you want to live minimalistic.
 It is more about the intentional decision to focus on the important things in life and reduce what weights you down in any way.

 The minimalist lifestyle is a great way to clean up your life.
 Get rid of unnecessary clothing, electronics, habits, relationships, thoughts, or everything that pulls you down.
 Focus on what’s important in your life; the things that make you truly happy.